 King Charles Cavalier Spaniels have an obvious cuteness level.
 But hey also help owners fight depression by cuddling.

-You will be hard-pressed to find a dog that loves to cuddle more than King Charles.
+You will be hard-pressed to find a therapy dog that loves to cuddle more than King Charles.
 These fluffy little love machines have even earned the nickname “The Love Sponge”.

 And if you want a cherry on the icing, these Spaniels are extremely easy to train.
 They are great with kids, making them a perfect family dog.